FelixOnline/v2/content/articles/2010-10-28-is-infidelity-really-such-a-crime.md

 subtitle: >
   Can you imagine getting chucked out of university because of your personal life?
 date: "2010-10-28 19:48:21 +0100"

 # Attributes from Felix Online V1
 id: "278"
 old_path: /comment/278/is-infidelity-really-such-a-crime-
 aliases:
  - /comment/278/is-infidelity-really-such-a-crime-
+imported: true
+comments:
+ - Well said Its ridiculous that people should lose their jobs over infidelity Not being able to keep it in your pants is hardly a sign that youre incapable of dribbling a ball or trending the corridors of power or anything else for that matter It just shows youre unhappy with your relationship and it either needs ending or at least a bit of workInfidelity A hugely dramatised word Some people say when it happens to me I will And some would say  If you feel your relationship getting stale either work on it or end it But dont forget life isnt a simple equation There is not a single rule to decide whats right Infidelity is so dramatised on TV and books nowadays that people in it cant think straight anymore Onlookers may judge they may give advice But deep down only the two person whos involved in it know whats best for them What matters is whether you have come out of the tunnel a better personWho has lost a job over infidelity anyway John Terry or an Imperial professor

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true